oracleot/bb-quiz/README.md

    - Answer 25 questions across 5 categories
    - Use "Previous" and "Next" buttons to navigate
    - Monitor your progress with the progress bar
-   - Complete within the 30-minute time limit
+   - Complete within the configured time limit

 4. **View Results**
    - See your overall score and category breakdown